Code-Institute-Org/html-css-project/full-stack-capstone-readme.md

 This README reflects the UX design process, deployment steps, and the development lifecycle:
 1. **Wireframes, mockups, and diagrams** that showcase the initial design and reasoning behind it.
 2. Changes made during development, ensuring alignment between design and implementation.
-3. AI tool usage, detailing its role in code creation, debugging, optimization, and testing.
+3. AI tool usage, detailing its role in code creation, debugging, optimization, and testing, with a focus on prompt strategies.
 4. Final implementation details, demonstrating adherence to design principles and accessibility standards.